canonical/cloud-init/doc/rtd/topics/datasources/nocloud.rst

     - ``dmi.system-version``

-For example, you can pass this option to QEMU
+For example, passing this option to QEMU

 ::

-  -smbios type=1,serial=ds=nocloud-net;s=http://10.10.0.1:8000/%dmi.chassis-serial-number%/
+  -smbios type=1,serial=ds=nocloud-net;s=http://10.10.0.1:8000/__dmi.chassis-serial-number__/

-to cause NoCloud to fetch the full meta-data for YOUR_SERIAL_NUMBER as seen in `/sys/class/dmi/id/chassis_serial_number` (kenv on FreeBSD) from http://10.10.0.1:8000/YOUR_SERIAL_NUMBER/meta-data after the network initialization is complete.
+causes NoCloud to fetch the full meta-data from a URL based on YOUR_SERIAL_NUMBER as seen in `/sys/class/dmi/id/chassis_serial_number` (kenv on FreeBSD) from http://10.10.0.1:8000/YOUR_SERIAL_NUMBER/meta-data after the network initialization is complete.

-These user-data and meta-data files are expected to be in the following format.
+These user-data and meta-data files are required as separate files at the same base URL.

 ::